Home

 Lunar's instruction sheet has a diagram showing the locations of the 62 "fuel pods" which come in three sizes and are positioned along the spine.
 Though confusing at first glance, the instructions were helpful in arranging the fuel pods in their accurate configuration.
 In order to ensure that all the pods wouldn't look uneven when glued to the spine, a jig was made to hold each one down on a milling table and they were all milled to the same thickness.
 To glue the fuel pods to the spine, I made another jig to hold them in a straight line, similar to the milling jig but 24 inches long to hold an entire row of pods.

 The entire communication antenna and mounting were unusable.
 The base was inaccurate, being modeled after the Discovery in 2O1O and the antenna mast was not only warped but short cast.
-The three dishes were anything but dish-shaped and the main antenna's probe was so covered with flash and resin lumps that it took me a while to figure out what it was.
+The three dishes were anything but dish-shaped and the main antenna's probe was so covered with flash and resin lumps that it took me a while to figure out what it was supposed to be.

 A new main dish was made from a section of a spherical fuel tank from another kit The two small dishes were made from left-over vacuformed warp drive domes from my Enterprise build.